Category Archives: Illinois

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has never been exactly checked, or an item that is being divided, will certainly require a survey to find the new edges and also great deal lines in Illinois, which should be permanently marked so they will certainly never ever come to be shed.
+Land that has never been exactly checked, or a piece that is being separated, will need a study to situate the new edges as well as lot lines in Illinois, which should be permanently marked so they will certainly never ever come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.